Alex8634/sma_Project/README.md

 -way to set a normal alarm ✓
--way to set a Super alarm(using a hardcoded password)✓ -implemented the room database, now i need to make use of it ✓ -use DB to store names, ages and passwords, and also use it to create a list of alarms -implement a puzzle instead of a password
+-way to set a Super alarm(using a hardcoded password)✓ -implemented the room database, now i need to make use of it ✓ -use DB to store names, ages and passwords, and also use it to create a list of alarms and preferences tab -implement a puzzle instead of a password
 -connect the app to a smartwatch to read your bpm